sourav755/sourav755/README.md

 ### Aspiring Full-Stack Web Developer

 ## 🧑‍💻 About Me
-Hi there!
-I'm a BCA student at The Oxford College of Science in Bangalore with a passion for web development.
-My goal is to become a full-stack web developer, and I'm currently honing my skills in **React.js**.
+👋 Hi there!
+I'm a MCA student at Jain University in Bangalore with a focus on Java development.
+My goal is to become a full-stack Java developer, and I'm currently honing my skills in Java as I deepen my understanding of backend technologies.

 ## 💬 Ask Me About
 - HTML, CSS, JavaScript